Electro-Mechanical Technologies Training Courses

 Comfort Systems – Commercial

-are tasked with safely removing and replacing components within residential and commercial HVAC systems such as fan motors, fans, electrical components, and compressors.
+This HVAC/R class offers a more technical approach to studying the concepts of indoor climate control.
+The Refrigeration School students are tasked with safely removing and replacing components within residential and commercial HVAC systems such as fan motors, fans, electrical components, and compressors.
 Recovery and charging of refrigerants are an integral aspect of this class and students will apply their lessons to real equipment to round out the experience.
 Students will study brazing techniques using oxy/acetylene equipment and are required to put their knowledge to use on multiple tasks designed to enhance understanding of working within the confines of an HVAC unit.
 Refrigerant piping manipulation is introduced for study using hands-on techniques as students gain an overall familiarization of HVAC equipment.
 The opportunity to study and test on R410a and automotive air conditioning is provided in this class; successful students will achieve an R410a safety certification and EPA section 609 certification.
 An introduction to air balance and the associated equipment are also included for this class.

 Refrigeration Systems and Practices

 Students will learn to maintain, monitor, and manage residential and commercial grade walk-in refrigerators and freezers.
 A study of commercial grade ice makers such as: a flaker, cuber, and nugget type units provide an intense look at low temperature refrigeration equipment.
-Students will be required to change out a compressor, service and/or repair critically charged systems to enhance their overall understanding of mechanical and electrical troubleshooting.
+The Refrigeration School students will be required to change out a compressor, service and/or repair critically charged systems to enhance their overall understanding of mechanical and electrical troubleshooting.
 A variety of specialty tools related to equipment studied in this class will be introduced to round out the total experience.

 Advanced Troubleshooting Techniques